 In 1985, the area of the pre-1974 borough became a community, but was subdivided into smaller communities.

-The last pit to close in the Borough was Bersham Colliery in 1986.
+In 1986, the last pit to close in the Borough was Bersham Colliery.

-In 1987, the Roman Catholic province of Wales was reconstructed, since which time the Cathedral of Our Lady of Sorrows in Wrexham became home to the Bishop of Wrexham.
+In 1987, the Roman Catholic province of Wales was reconstructed, and since then, the Cathedral of Our Lady of Sorrows has been home to the Bishop of Wrexham.

-In 1991, the Football Association of Wales relocated its headquarters from Wrexham to Cardiff, having been based in Wrexham since its formation in 1876.
+In 1991, the Football Association of Wales relocated its headquarters from Wrexham, where it was since its formation in 1876, to Cardiff.

 In 1996, Wrexham became the principal settlement and administrative centre of Wrexham County Borough.

-In 1996, local government was reorganised again, creating the modern county borough of Wrexham.
+In 1996, local government was reorganised and the modern county borough of Wrexham was created.

-In 1996, the twinning arrangement between Märkischer Kreis and Wrexham Maelor Borough Council was taken over by Wrexham County Borough Council.
+In 1996, the twinning arrangement was taken over by Wrexham County Borough Council.

-In 1998, Yale College established operations at two sites across Wrexham: the faculty of engineering and construction on Bersham Road, and a multi-purpose site at a redeveloped Grove Park campus.
+In 1998, Yale College established its presence in Wrexham with two sites: the faculty of engineering and construction on Bersham Road, and a multi-purpose site at Grove Park campus.

-In June 2000, Bellevue Park reopened after a major restoration project to return it to its original state after a period of neglect in the 1970s.
+In June 2000, Bellevue Park reopened after a major restoration project.

-Wrexham unsuccessfully bid for city status in 2000.
+In 2000, Wrexham unsuccessfully bid for city status.

-In 2001, Märkischer Kreis entered a twinning arrangement with Racibórz, a county in Poland.
+In 2001, Märkischer Kreis entered a twinning arrangement with Racibórz (Ratibor), a county in Poland.

-In September 2002, a delegation from Racibórz (Ratibor) visited Wrexham and began discussions about possible cooperation.
+In September 2002, a delegation from Racibórz visited Wrexham to begin discussions about possible co-operation.

-Wrexham unsuccessfully bid for city status in 2002.
+In 2002, Wrexham unsuccessfully bid for city status.

-In 2003, three of Wrexham's largest secondary schools, St David's School, Ysgol Bryn Offa and The Groves High School, were merged to create two larger "super schools", Rhosnesni High School, and Ysgol Clywedog.
+In 2003, St David's School, Ysgol Bryn Offa, and The Groves High School were merged to create Rhosnesni High School, and Ysgol Clywedog.

 In March 2004, Articles of Twinning were signed between Wrexham and Racibórz.